Rubus spectabilis: Description

-Rubus spectabilis is a deciduous, rhizomatous shrub growing to 1-4 m tall and 9 metres (30 feet) wide, with a moderate growth rate of 0.3–0.6 metres (12-24 inches) per year.
-30-40% of the plant's biomass is underground.
+Rubus spectabilis is a deciduous, rhizomatous shrub growing to 1-4 m tall and 9 m (30 ft) wide, with a moderate growth rate of 0.3–0.6 m (12–24 inches) per year.
+30–40% of the plant's biomass is underground.
 It has perennial (not biennial) woody stems that are covered with fine prickles, especially on new growth.
 The plant has golden or yellowish brown erect or arching stems (also known as "canes") that often form thickets, like many other brambles in the genus Rubus.

 The leaves are alternate, trifoliate (with three leaflets), 7-22 cm long and typically ovate in shape, with the terminal leaflet being larger than the two side leaflets, which are sometimes shallowly lobed.
 The margins of the leaflets are doubly serrate.
 The leaves are also stipulate and are smooth to slightly hairy on the top surface, compared to the underside, which are typically more pale and hairy.
 In late fall and winter months, salmonberry leaves will fall, and the plant remains dormant or maintains minimal shoot elongation during the winter.